 The $100bn per year figure will stay as a lower limit on funding until 2025; and some time before 2025, governments will decide a new, higher figure to take effect afterwards.

-Developed nations should continue to take a lead in providing funds, although others - particularly the so-called developing countries that are in some case richer than western nations - are 'encouraged' to contribute.
+While the actions of President Trump could slow the growth of the fund, developed nations should continue to take a lead in providing capital, although others - particularly the so-called developing countries that are in some case richer than western nations - are 'encouraged' to contribute.